 Let’s look at that hypothetical million dollar house in Silicon Valley once more and this time have a look at what can happen to the sales price with the terms, timing & number of offers in mind.

 Finally, if you would like to get some data on the probable buyer’s value for your Santa Clara County home (San Jose, Los Gatos, Saratoga, Campbell & nearby communities) please fill out a request here: http://www.SiliconValleyHomeValue.com.
-The more information you provide, the more accurate my estimate will be for you.
-(Offer good for home owners only.)
+Or better yet, email me your name, property address, and information on the house – remodeling, condition, etc. – as the more I know, the more accurate the estimate will be.
+(Offer good for home owners only and only for homes not on the market, pending, or sold within the last 6 months.)